giladfrid009/SimpleSIMD/README.md

 |   SIMD | 100000 |   8,897.370 ns | 102.2559 ns |  95.6502 ns |  0.15 |

 ## Value Delegates
-This library extensively uses the value delegate pattern.
-This pattern is used as a replacement for delegates.
+This library uses the value delegate pattern.
+This pattern is used as a replacement for regular delegates.
 Calling functions using this patten may feel unusual since it requires creation of structs to pass as arguments instead of delegates, but it is very beneficial performance-wise.
 The performance difference makes using this pattern worthwhile in performance critical places.
 Since the focus of this library is **pure performance**, we use this pattern wherever possible.

-Wrap extension methods are included (``SimpleSimd.Wrapper.Wrap(delegate)``) to wrap regular delegates as Value Delegates.
-Note that wrapping a regular delegate results in a performance hit - prefer using Value Delegates directly as shown below.
 #### Usage:

 ``` csharp